the-butcher/MOTH.CO2.2/README.md

 - WiFi connectivity can be used to access current and historic measurements and to change device configuration or to calibrate.
 Measurements can also be be auto published over the [MQTT](https://de.wikipedia.org/wiki/MQTT) protocol.

-- When operated in low power mode (no WiFi, 3 minute display update), the device lasts up to <ins>1 week</ins> on a single battery charge.
+- When operated in low power mode (no WiFi, 3 minute display update), the device lasts around <ins>1 week</ins> on a single battery charge.

 - The housing can be wall mounted, with or without theft protection.